Jose Chung's Doomsday Defense: Plot synopsis

 As a series of still photographs pass into view, author Jose Chung describes the life of Juggernaut Onan Goopta, who went to college hoping to become a famous neuroscientist and instead was overcome by dementia and institutionalized.
 During his hospital stay, Goopta decided to become a writer.
 His first literary works were so incompetent they were mistaken for "brilliant parodies."
 Chung met Goopta when his stories were published in a detective magazine.
 When that publication folded, a desperate Goopta "changed the course of human history" when he published the first in a series of highly successful self-help books and founded the "Institute of Selfosophy," which taught members how to shed negative thoughts.
-It was an enormous success.
 Anyone responsible for internal criticism of the organization was reprogrammed, and if that failed, dubbed a "Ratfinkovitch" and excommunicated from the institute.

 While performing research on "the newly arising belief systems at the end of the millennium," Chung encountered Joseph Ratfinkovitch, who was excommunicated for reading Chung's most recent fiction.
 Ratfinkovitch's body is discovered inside his apartment, the victim of an electrocution.
-Giebelhouse contacts Frank, hoping he can shed some light on the case.
-As the group examines the crime scene, Chung steps forward and claims that he is responsible for Ratfinkovitch's death.
-He explains that when Playpen magazine ran an excerpt from his short story, the Selfosophist Institute grew offended.
-They instructed members to buy up all existing copies.
+Detective Bob Giebelhouse contacts Frank, hoping he can shed some light on the case.
+As the two examine the crime scene, Chung steps forward and claims that he is responsible for Ratfinkovitch's death.
+He explains that when Playpen magazine ran an excerpt from his short story, the Institute grew offended and instructed members to buy up all existing copies.
 However, Ratfinkovitch read, and enjoyed, the story.